marcgg/marcgg.github.com/manager-readme.md

 - I can have strong opinions, and I don't shy away from heated debates.
 I actually can quickly get carried away talking about an interesting topic.
 When discussing I'm always "attacking" ideas, not people.
 However some can feel like it becomes a criticism of themselves.
 That's never my intention, but I get that it can be perceived this way, so don't hesitate to tell me if I'm too intense.

-- I'm quite pessimistic by nature.
+- I'm quite pessimistic by nature about the future.
 This doesn't mean that I don't believe in what we are trying to do, I simply tend to mostly see the flaws and improvements rather than the good side of things.
+This helps in anticipating issues, but can give a bad vibe to some.

-- I sometimes ask open-ended questions but don't expect any particular answer.
-It's a conversation, not a test, and there is no "right" answer.
+- I often ask open-ended questions about a number of topics.
+It's always a conversation, not a test.
+There is no "right" answer, even if I have an opinion about what we should be doing.

 - If you're explaining a production issue to me, I want to hear the impact on users & if it's fixed before getting into any other details.
 If you don't start with the impact I'll be stressed out the whole time you are talking to me.

 - The company might need me to not share a particular piece of information with you, and I will not do it.
 However I will never lie to you, the worst I can do is remain vague.

 - By default I prefer to be direct and push people to do better.
+It's truly very frustrating to me to see someone not reaching their potential.
 While it is appreciated by some, I know that it can be a bit too much for some people.
-This is not a problem, please let me know and I'll adapt.
+If this a problem, please let me know and I'll adapt.

-- Followup is very important to me.
-Generally I assume that you will make a note of any action required and let me know when it's done / if it's delayed / if you need help.
-Once I consider that it is in your scope, I will stop worrying about it.
+- Following up is very important to me.
+I assume that you will make a note of any action required and let me know when it's done / if it's delayed / if you need help.
+Once I consider that it is in your scope, I will stop worrying about it and trust you to deliver.
 What I dislike is people forgetting tasks or dropping topics without telling me.

-- Sometimes I might speak too much, especially when it's a topic I enjoy.
+- Sometimes I can speak too much, especially when it's a topic I enjoy.
 Feel free to interrupt me if you feel like this is not relevant and I'm wasting time.

 ### Work

-- I have a very high esteem for what has been done in the past, such as [legacy code][5] or previous product decisions.
-If it wasn't for this we wouldn't be where we are.
-Yes sometimes it can be clunky… but the people who did it tried their best with the information and skills they had.
+- I have a very high esteem for what has been accomplished in the past, such as [legacy code][6] or previous product decisions.
+Yes sometimes it can be clunky, but the people who did it tried their best with the information and skills they had at the time.

 - I hate meetings that start or end late.
 It feels like a complete waste of time.
 If you are significantly late for a meeting, there's a good chance I'll cancel or start without you if it's not a one on one.
-Because of this I also try my best to be on time to every meeting and you can expect my meetings to start on time.
-As a rule of thumb I'd say a few minutes are acceptable, but above 5 minutes I will tend to expect a small excuse.
+Because of this, I also try my best to be on time to every meeting and you can expect my meetings to start on time.
+As a rule of thumb I'd say a few minutes late are acceptable, but above 5 minutes I will tend to expect a small excuse.
 At least that's the way I'll act with you if I'm late :)

-- If sometimes I work overtime, I don't expect you to do the same.
+- There are cases where I'll work overtime.
+I don't expect you to do the same unless explicitly specified.
 If I message you and you're done with your day, I don't expect a response right away.
 In most cases it can wait the next day.
 When unsure, ask me.

-- I take vacations, you should too.
-When I'm off, I usually do not to check email or slack, but I'm always available via SMS for anything that can't wait for my return.
-Don't hesitate to use it if relevant.
-I will feel way more at ease knowing that people will contact me this way in case of major trouble.
+- I take vacations and you should too.
+When I'm off, I usually do not to check my emails nor slacks, but I'm always available via SMS for anything that can't wait for my return.
+Don't hesitate to use it if relevant, as I will feel way more at ease knowing that people will contact me in case of major trouble.

-- I have a bias for doing something over planning.
-I much prefer trying something after a couple of discussions rather than having long meetings or studies.
+- I have a bias for doing something instead of planning.
+I much prefer trying out an idea after a couple of discussions rather than having long meetings or studies.
+I also like to have a lot of quickly drafted alternative plans, so while I'll try out plan A, I keep plans B, C, D & E in mind.

 - To save time, I might invite you to some meetings without talking to you first.
 If the moment is not convenient or if you want more information about the agenda, don't hesitate to ask me and I can often move it.